iAmMutun/CairoTest/README.md

 - Use delete key to remove the selected curve.

 ### The First Whale
-A screenshot of a whale illustration I made using the app built from this project.
+A screenshot of a whale illustration I made using this app back in 2013.
 ![The First Whale](the_first_whale_by_iammutun.png)